 Crabapple jelly is the classic recipe to try.
 It's good with roasted or cold meats, especially pork or gammon.
 It's also pretty wonderful with cheeses or to have a dollop on the side of your ploughman's lunch.
 You can see from the photos how the colours gradually change during the jelly-making process, from the greens and yellows of the apples, through to rosy-yellow during the processing, and finally the blush-pink of the newly-made jelly.

-We collect our crabapples in a regular builder's bucket.
+When all the kids were small and we gathered larger amounts, we used to collect our crabapples in a regular builder's bucket.
 It's practical, but it's also a good way of measuring your haul - one builder's bucket holds enough crabapples for 12lb/6kg prepared weight, three times the recipe below.
 That gives a lot of finished jars of jelly!

 We've noticed that the crabapples seem to hold much more juice if they're prepared and cooked on the same day that they're collected - even 24 hours later and they're noticeably drier when they're quartered.
 Jelly is thought of as a tricky thing to make but it's simple enough.
 You need a little bit of kit, but it's done in a few stages so it's not too complicated.